 - 2 tablespoons toasted sesame oil

 - 3 cups fresh baby spinach

-- shredded carrots, green onions, chilies and cilantro, for serving
+- soft boiled eggs, chili crisp sauce, shredded carrots, and green onions, for serving

 View Recipe Comments

 - 1. Set Instant pot to sauté.
 Add the bacon and cook until crisp, about 5 minutes.
-Stir in the ginger and cook another minute.2.
-Add in the chicken broth, 2 cups of water, soy sauce, rice vinegar, curry paste, and chili paste and stir to combine.
-Add the chicken, porcini mushrooms, cremini mushrooms, and sesame oil.
-Cover and cook on high pressure for 20 minutes.3.
-Once done cooking, use the natural or quick release function.
+Stir in the mushrooms, let cook 2 minutes.
+Add the ginger, garlic, and curry paste.
+Cook another minute, until fragrant.2.
+Pour in the broth, 2 cups of water, the tamari, rice vinegar, chicken, dried porcini mushrooms, and sesame oil.
+If using, add the squash on top.
+Cover and cook on high pressure for 8 minutes.3.
+Once done cooking, release the steam.
 Set the Instant pot to sauté.
-Shred the chicken, it should fall apart.
-Stir in the noodles, spinach, and cilantro.
+Remove the squash from the soup and place on a baking sheet.
+Set aside.
+Shred the chicken.
+Stir in the noodles and spinach.
 Let sit 5 minutes or until the noodles are soft.
-4. Ladle the soup into bowls and top with eggs and your desired toppings.
+4. To finish the squash, heat the broiler to high.
+Rub the squash with honey and season with salt, pepper, and chili flakes.
+Broil 2-3 minutes, until crisp.
+5. To serve, ladle the soup into bowls and top with roasted squash and any other desired toppings.
 Enjoy!